-The Black Student Union (BSU) assists Black students enrolled at Whittier, both academically and socially, through events, programs, and activities held throughout the year.
-In addition, the BSU seeks to make an impact on the political, cultural, psychological, and intellectual development of its members.
+The Black Student Association (BSA) assists Black students enrolled at Whittier, both academically and socially, through events, programs, and activities held throughout the year.
+In addition, the BSA seeks to make an impact on the political, cultural, psychological, and intellectual development of its members.

-MEChA promotes and encourages Chicano/a and Latino/a people to pursue and continue higher education, while maintaining a strong sense of self-identify and pride.
+MEChA promotes and encourages Chicano/a and Latino/a people to pursue and continue higher education while maintaining a strong sense of self-identity and pride.

 The Whittier College Dance Team is an organization on campus that strives to incorporate and exhibit student creativity in the form of movement.
 They perform at school-wide events throughout the fall and spring semesters.
 The team recently started putting together an annual dance concert that takes place sometime between late January and early February to showcase dance talent and performances from both on- and off-campus organizations and individuals.